Nitrokey/nitrokey-websmartcard/README.md

 4) Return result.

 * Keys' attributes contain usage flag: encryption/decryption, signing, and both.
 (TODO: Should this be delegated to web application via key handle or key ID?)
-* Requirement on client software: Client software needs to know the public key related to payload.
-Public keys or derived keys can't be read.
 * Master key is 256 bit long.

 #### Cross and same origin keys